We’re currently developing this page to link you to networks and groups we either lead or play a key role in.

 If you’re going to Edinburgh you can join the Facebook page which aims to help reduce costs by sharing resources, like transport and accommodation, and to raise the profile of everyone’s shows.
 If you’re interested in a meet up beforehand email .

 We want to help cancel out production waste and encourage more recycling among the arts.
 Creative and Sustainable is a space to make your unwanted items available to everyone else.
 Join the Facebook page.

 In 2016 Tribe of Doris launched the Diverse Artists Network in Bristol, the aim being to bring together artists, venues and promoters so they can network and create partnerships.
 It has helped people working across the arts sector to understand the challenges faced by under represented artists hearing first hand what would make a difference.
 Tribe of Doris received Arts Council Funding to organise DAN networking meetings and CPD sessions and the momentum has led to individual and organisational memberships to take DAN forward.

 The weekly bulletin is a snappy little newsletter written by a different member of our team each week, with the week’s most exciting theatre and cultural happenings delivered to your inbox every Thursday.
-Sign up, and you can also if you’d like to request to be featured in an upcoming newsletter.
+Sign up, and you can also get in touch if you’d like to request to be featured in an upcoming newsletter.